2025 BC Parks Camping Reservations Guide

 • The reservation system requires campers to reserve a specific campsite.
 If you have a large RV or trailer, I’d suggest researching individual sites first to see which you will be able to reserve

-• It is easier to book online than it is get through on the phone lines, though the reservation system websites can suffer with overload and may freeze or have server errors
+• It is easier to book online than it is to get through on the phone lines, though the reservation system websites can suffer from overload and may freeze or have server errors

 • The online system holds reservations for 15 minutes.
 So if you find all the sites gone at 7.01am, wait 15-20 minutes and you’ll likely see some spots open up